TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 ======

-There's a specific syntax to declare these options properly, which is similar to the one used for TypoScript constants (see "Declaring constants for the Constant editor" in
+There's a specific syntax to declare these options properly, which is similar to the one used for `TypoScript`:pn: constants (see "Declaring constants for the Constant editor" in
 :ref:`Constants section in TypoScript Reference <t3tsref:typoscript-syntax-constant-editor>`.
 This syntax applies to the comment line that should be placed just before the constant.